2ndQuadrant/pglogical/README.md

 data types in each column. `CHECK` constraints, `NOT NULL` constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.

-Tables must have the same Primary Keys and be related by the same Foreign Keys.
+Tables must have the same `PRIMARY KEY`s.
+It is not recommended to add additional `UNIQUE` constraints other than the `PRIMARY KEY` (see below).

+Any `FOREIGN KEY`s on the subscriber must also be present on the provider with all rows on the subscriber present on the provider.
+In other words a subscriber's FK constraints must always permit a write if the provider's FK constraints permitted it.

 Some additional requirements are covered in "Limitations and Restrictions", below.